glucee/bno055_platformio/README.md

 } ORI_DATA; //measured by degrees
 ```

-## CALIBRATION
+## Calibration

 The bno055 library contains a way to calibrate device in steup:
 A pre-defined calibration data containg offsets is stored in newcalib array, and then is loaded to bno055 chip by calling bno.setSensorOffsets(newCalib).
-After that, user still need to move the device slowly to make sure the device is fully calibrated.
+After that, user still needs to move the device slowly to make sure the device is fully calibrated.
+There will be a while loop for calibration.
 When the bno.isFullycalibrated() returns true, the device will generate a new set of Calibration data, which can used to update the newCalib array next time.

-## LICENSE
+## Licence

 MIT